 Is now the time to start hoarding nickels?
-You never know when the metal content will exceed the face value.
+Coin hoarding recognizes that you never know when the metal content will exceed the face value.

 Not too long ago, Canada decided to discontinue the penny.
 The news has resurrected the debate over the penny in the United States.
 Should we keep the penny?
 It costs more than a penny to make a penny.
 And, at some point, due to rising commodity prices, it is possible that it could cost more than a nickel to make a nickel.

-These realities of growing metal prices has many wondering if it's a good time to be hoarding common coins — before the composition of them changes.
+Rising metals prices have many wondering if it's a good time to be hoarding coins — before their composition changes.
 One trend has been to hoard older pennies that are still mostly made from copper, rather than the newer pennies that are mostly made from zinc.
-With copper prices on the rise, many intrepid investors are wondering if the value of older pennies could could skyrocket.
+With copper prices on the rise, many intrepid investors are wondering if the value of older pennies could skyrocket.

 However, these coins won't be truly valuable until the melt ban is done away with; right now it's illegal to melt pennies down, and it's illegal to take large amounts of them out of the country.
-Additionally, the fact that these pennies need to be sorted from newer pennies with little copper content, means that the ROI is a little lower, since you have figure in the cost of sorting.
+Additionally, pennies need to be sorted from newer pennies with little copper content.
+This reduces the ROI because you have figure in the cost of sorting.

 But, what if there were coins that didn't require as much sorting — at least for now?
 For some, there are opportunities in hoarding nickels.